Brendan Eich: Appointment to CEO and resignation

-On March 24, 2014, Mozilla made the decision to appoint Eich as CEO of Mozilla Corporation.
+On March 24, 2014, Mozilla decided to appoint Eich as CEO of Mozilla Corporation.
 The appointment triggered widespread criticism due to Eich's past political donations – specifically, a 2008 donation of $1,000 to California Proposition 8, which called for the banning of same-sex marriage in California, and donations in the amount of $2,100 to Proposition 8 supporter Tom McClintock between 2008 and 2010.
 The Wall Street Journal initially reported that, in protest against his coming appointment, half of Mozilla's board (Gary Kovacs, John Lilly, and Ellen Siminoff) stepped down, leaving Mitchell Baker, Reid Hoffman, and Katharina Borchert.
-CNET later reported that of the three board members who had left, only Lilly left due to Eich's appointment.
+CNET later reported that of the three board members who had gone, only Lilly left due to Eich's appointment.
 Lilly told The New York Times, "I left rather than appoint him", and declined to elaborate further.

 On March 26, 2014, Eich expressed "sorrow for causing pain" and pledged to "work with LGBT communities and allies" at Mozilla.
-Some of the activists created an online campaign against Eich, with online dating site OkCupid automatically displaying a message to Firefox users with information about Eich's donation, and suggesting that users switch to a different browser (although giving them a link to continue with Firefox).
+This led to an online campaign against Eich's status as CEO of Mozilla, with online dating site OkCupid automatically displaying a message to Firefox users with information about Eich's donation, and suggesting that users switch to a different browser (although giving them a link to continue with Firefox).
 CREDO Mobile collected more than 50,000 signatures demanding that Eich resign.

-After 11 days as CEO, Eich resigned on April 3, 2014, and left Mozilla over his opposition to same-sex marriage.
+After 11 days as CEO, Eich resigned on April 3, 2014, and left Mozilla after public outrage.
 In his personal blog, he posted, "under the present circumstances, I cannot be an effective leader".
 Mozilla made a press release saying that board members tried to get Eich to stay in the company in a different role, but that he had chosen to sever ties for the time being.

 Brave Software

-Eich is the CEO of Brave Software, an Internet browser platform company that raised $2.5 million in early funding from angel investors.
-In January 2016, the company released developer versions of its open-source, Chromium-based and privacy-focused Brave web browser, which blocks ads and trackers, and features built-in Tor-connected tabs.
+Eich is the co-founder and CEO of Brave Software, a Web browser platform company that raised $2.5 million in early funding from angel investors like Founders Fund, Foundation Capital, and Digital Currency Group.
+In January 2016, the company released developer versions of its open-source, Chromium-based Brave Web Browser, which blocks advertisements and trackers.

 At Brave Software, Eich co-created the Basic Attention Token (BAT), a cryptocurrency designed for use in the Brave browser.
 BAT launched its ICO on May 31, 2017, and raised $35 million.

+In 2020, The New York Times reported that Eich's comments about "the policy and science related to the coronavirus" on Twitter caused a backlash within the browser's user base, commenting that this echoed the criticism that led to his resignation from Mozilla.